-This guide introduces you to SOL tokens and Solana, and by the end of it you will know where to buy SOL tokens, the history of the platform, and its future investment prospects.
+This guide introduces you to SOL tokens and Solana, and by the end of it, you will know how to buy SOL crypto and if now is a good time to invest.

-Compare where to buy Solana, and open an account
+Compare where to buy Solana tokens, and open an account

 What is Solana?